yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 - `Splatoon 2` (works with auto-stub enabled)
 - `Titan Quest`

-Not all the listed games work at the moment due to missing services or just not having the best compatibility right now, but gameplay proved stable in all working cases.
+At the moment, not all of the listed games work due to missing services or not having the best compatibility with yuzu, but gameplay proved stable in all working cases.

 {{< imgs
 	"./lan.png| It just works!
 (Mario Kart 8 Deluxe)"
   >}}

 Keep in mind that some games require certain button combinations to switch between LAN and Local Wireless modes.
-For example, `Mario Kart 8 Deluxe` needs holding L + R + presing the left analog trigger (L3) in the main menu to be able to create or join a LAN room.
+For example, `Mario Kart 8 Deluxe` requires the user to hold L + R + depressing the left analog stick (L3) in the main menu to be able to create or join a LAN room.

 [Morph](https://github.com/Morph1984) later followed with [network interface cleanups](https://github.com/yuzu-emu/yuzu/pull/6905).